 - Time Commitment: You can work a three-hour shift in a specific role each week.
 For summer sessions, volunteers are asked to commit to 30 hours of service.
 During academic year sessions, volunteers are asked to commit to 50 or 100 hours of service.

 - Health & Background Clearance: The health and safety of our patients and their families is paramount, so you’ll be required to pass a background check and complete a health form.

 - Performance Standards: You are prepared to abide by all hospital policies, including all patient confidentiality rules and customer service expectations.

 When you’re ready to join our team of dedicated high school student volunteers, here are the steps you’ll take:

 Fill Out an Application

-A health form that details your immunization records will need to be completed by your healthcare provider and submitted to Volunteer Services.
+A health form that details your immunization records will need to be completed by your healthcare provider and submitted at the information session you attend.

 Learn about volunteering at Children’s Mercy and explore which role would be best suited for you.